4 Common Questions About VA Home Loan Assumption

 4) What about me, the homeowner?
 Why do I care?

-However, if you have an assumable loan--VA or FHA, and typically not any conventional loan product--then you can offer your attractive financing package as a selling point in marketing your home to prospective buyers.
-So, for that $200,000 home with a remaining mortgage balance of $150,000 at 3%, a prospective buyer could assume your loan with very low closing costs and could then obtain a second mortgage at the higher interest rate (pre-recession was 6%, remember?) to cover the rest of the balance.
+If you have an assumable loan--VA or FHA, and typically not any conventional loan product--then you can offer your attractive financing package as a selling point in marketing your home to prospective buyers.
+So, for that $200,000 home with a remaining mortgage balance of $150,000 at 3%, a prospective buyer could assume your loan with very low closing costs and could then obtain a second mortgage at the higher interest rate to cover the rest of the balance.

 Maybe the benefit to you is knowing that when you head off to your retirement village, your kiddos can assume that mortgage and have a little equity to boot!